Woody12/MovieList/README.md

 # MovieList
-Show movie list like NetFlix
+Show list of movies like NetFlix using IMDB API and allow filtering.